 We asked a bunch of our favourite creatives the same question and it got them thinking too.
 Here's the deal: Five-courses of your favourite food, the finest wines available to humanity, and the company of three other designers, dead or alive.
 Who would you choose, and why?

-Amongst their responses, there are some of the biggest names in the design world, but there are also some left-field choices.
+Amongst their responses, there are some of the most famous graphic designers, but there are also some left-field choices.
 Read on for some super inspiring, highly creative, and downright bonkers dinner tables.

 Salvador Dalí, Freddie Mercury and Joshua Davis